AffectAnalysisGroup/PyAFAR/README.md

 ![pyafar_pipeline](./images/pyafar_pipeline_updated.jpg)

-- `Facial Landmarks, Head Pose and Tracking`: Face detection and landmark prediction is done using the [MediaPipe](https://research.google/pubs/pub48292/) library.
-Tracking is performed using the [FaceNet](https://www.cv-foundation.org/openaccess/content_cvpr_2015/papers/Schroff_FaceNet_A_Unified_2015_CVPR_paper.pdf).
+- `Facial Landmarks, Head Pose and Tracking`: Face detection and landmark prediction is done using the [MediaPipe](https://research.google/pubs/pub48292/) library. <s>Tracking is performed using the [FaceNet](https://www.cv-foundation.org/openaccess/content_cvpr_2015/papers/Schroff_FaceNet_A_Unified_2015_CVPR_paper.pdf)</s>.
 The Perspective-n-Point (PnP) method is used to predict Roll, Pitch and Yaw
 - `Face Normalization`: The landmark predictions are used to normalize faces using the [dlib](http://dlib.net/) library.
 - `AU predictions`: Normalized faces are used for AU predictions (occurrence and intensity).
 Separate detection modules for occurrence are available for adults and infants.
 Intensity predictions are available for adults only.
 - `Output`: PyAFAR can output frame-level predictions in CSV and JSON formats to enable easy reading with most platforms used by both computational as well as domain experts.